syl20bnr/spacemacs-elpa-mirror/melpa/orgit-readme.txt

-This package defines several Org link types, which can be used to link to certain Magit buffers.
-Use the command `org-store-link' while such a buffer is current to store a link.
-Later you can insert it into an Org buffer using the command `org-insert-link'.
+This package defines the Org link types `orgit', `orgit-rev', and `orgit-log', which can be used to link to Magit status, revision, and log buffers.

+Use the command `org-store-link' in such a buffer to store a link.
+Later you can insert that into an Org buffer using the command `org-insert-link'.

+Alternatively you can use `org-insert-link' to insert a link without first storing it.
+When prompted, first enter just the link type followed by a colon and press RET.
+Then you are prompted again and can provide the repository with completion.
+The `orgit-rev' and `orgit-log' types additionally read a revision, again with completion.

 Format
 ------